About Us: Purpose and Mission

 NCCPA's Purpose, Vision and Mission

 NCCPA is the only certifying organization for physician assistants in the United States.
-Established as a not-for-profit organization in 1975, NCCPA is dedicated to assuring the public that certified physician assistants meet established standards of clinical knowledge and cognitive skills upon entry into practice and throughout their careers.
+Established as a not-for-profit organization in 1974, NCCPA is dedicated to assuring the public that certified physician assistants meet established standards of clinical knowledge and cognitive skills upon entry into practice and throughout their careers.
 All U.S. states, the District of Columbia and the U.S. territories have decided to rely on NCCPA certification as one of the criteria for licensure or regulation of physician assistants.
-More than 100,000 physician assistants have been certified by NCCPA since 1975, and more than 95,000 are certified today.
+As of mid-2014, there were approximately 100,000 certified PAs.

 Our Vision Statement